 John L. Hosp, PhD, is Professor of Special Education at the University of Massachusetts Amherst.
 His research focuses on MTSS/RTI, including disproportionate representation of minority students in special education and aligning assessment and instruction, particularly in the areas of CBM and CBE.
 Dr. Hosp has conducted workshops nationally and has authored over 50 journal articles, book chapters, and books.

-Kenneth W. Howell, PhD, is Professor Emeritus of Special Education at Western Washington University.
-A former general and special education teacher and school psychologist, Dr. Howell’s primary focus has been on students with learning problems and behavioral difficulties, including adjudicated youth.
-He has presented nationally and internationally on CBE, MTSS/RTI, juvenile corrections, and social skills, and has published extensively in the areas of CBE, CBM, and problem solving.
+Kenneth W. Howell, PhD, until his death in 2025, was Professor Emeritus of Special Education at Western Washington University.
+A former general and special education teacher and school psychologist, Dr. Howell’s primary focus was on students with learning problems and behavioral difficulties, including adjudicated youth.
+He presented nationally and internationally on CBE, MTSS/RTI, juvenile corrections, and social skills, and published extensively in the areas of CBE, CBM, and problem solving.

 "About this title" may belong to another edition of this title.